A Note On Wide Load Permits

 US 285, from New Mexico State Line to RM 652

-All-way stop condition at Orla will remain in place until intersection work is complete (should be done by June).
+This project is virtually complete.
+The road is in its permanent configuration.
+All-way stop condition at Orla is permanent.
 This project will add passing lanes and rehabilitate approximately 13.3 miles of US 285.
 Key features of project::

 US 285, from RM 652 to CR 232